 We have made and expect to continue making substantial investments to develop new products and enhance our existing products through our acquisitions and research and development efforts.
-For example, we recently announced our new RevioTM long-read sequencing system in the fourth quarter of 2022, and expect to commence commercial Revio shipments in March 2023, and we are also progressing development of OnsoTM, our SBB short-read platform, and remain on track for commercial shipment in the second quarter of 2023.
-Our future success is substantially dependent on our ability to successfully develop and commercialize our products, including Revio and Onso, which are anticipated to be used in demanding scientific research that requires substantial levels of accuracy and precision.
-In addition, we may not be successful in transitioning our Revio and Onso products from our prior generation products, and could incur related obsolete inventory charges.
-Customers may also be slower that we anticipate in making new capital equipment acquisitions, especially in the current economic environment.
-However, due to challenges we may experience in developing and marketing our existing products and launching new products, we may not be able to effectively:
+For example, we commenced commercial shipments of Revio, our new long-read sequencing system in the first quarter of 2023, and commenced commercial shipments of Onso, our new SBB short-read platform, in the third quarter of 2023.
+Our future success is substantially dependent on our ability to successfully develop and commercialize our products, including Revio and Onso, as well as acquired technologies, which are anticipated to be used in demanding scientific research that requires substantial levels of accuracy and precision.
+In addition, we may not be successful in transitioning our prior generation products to our Revio product, or transitioning users of other third party short-read sequencing platforms to Onso, and could incur related obsolete inventory charges and losses on firm purchase commitments.
+Customers may also be slower than we anticipate in making new capital equipment acquisitions, especially in the current economic environment.
+Due to challenges we may experience in developing and marketing our existing products and launching new products, we may not be able to effectively:

-- manage the timeliness of our new product introductions and the rate at which sales of our new products may cannibalize sales of our older products or manage sales and marketing of multiple sequencing platforms; - drive adoption of our current and future products, including the Sequel II/IIe Systems, the Revio system and products under development related to our emerging SBB technology, including the Onso system; - maintain our competitive position by continuing to attract and retain customers for our products; - provide appropriate levels of customer training and support for our products; - implement an effective marketing strategy to promote awareness of our products; - develop and implement an effective sales and distribution strategy for our current and future products; - develop, manufacture and commercialize new products or achieve an acceptable return on our manufacturing or research and development efforts and expenses; - comply with regulatory requirements applicable to our products; - anticipate and adapt to changes in our market; - accommodate customer expectations and demands with respect to our products, increase product adoption by our existing customers or develop new customer relationships; - deliver our beta systems to our external beta testing sites or complete our external beta testing program on our currently expected timelines; - overcome unexpected challenges discovered during beta testing; - complete the scientific and technical validation of new products, such as Onso, on our currently expected timeline or at all; - deliver our future products in a timely manner to our customers; - grow our share by marketing and selling our products for new and additional applications; - manage the significant burdens that expanding our existing or future products into current and new markets may impose on marketing, compliance, and other administrative and managerial resources; - maintain and develop strategic relationships with vendors, manufacturers, and other industry partners to acquire necessary materials for the production of, and to develop, manufacture and commercialize, our existing or future products; - adapt or scale our manufacturing activities to meet performance specifications and potential demand at a reasonable cost; - avoid infringement and misappropriation of third-party intellectual property; - obtain and maintain any necessary licenses to third-party intellectual property on commercially reasonable terms; - obtain valid and enforceable patents that give us a competitive advantage or enforce existing patents; - protect our proprietary technology; and - attract, retain, and motivate qualified personnel.
+- manage the timeliness of our new product introductions and the rate at which sales of our new products may cannibalize sales of our older products or manage sales and marketing of multiple sequencing platforms; - · drive adoption of our current and future products, including the Sequel II/IIe, Revio and Onso systems, and products under development; - maintain our competitive position by continuing to attract and retain customers for our products; - · provide appropriate levels of customer training and support for our products; - implement an effective marketing strategy to promote awareness of our products; - · develop and implement an effective sales and distribution strategy for our current and future products; - · develop, manufacture and commercialize new products or achieve an acceptable return on our manufacturing or research and development efforts and expenses; - · comply with regulatory requirements applicable to our products; - · anticipate and adapt to changes in our market; - accommodate customer expectations and demands with respect to our products, increase product adoption by our existing customers or develop new customer relationships: - deliver our beta systems to our external beta testing sites or complete our external beta testing program on our currently expected timelines; - · overcome unexpected challenges discovered during beta testing; - · complete the scientific and technical validation of new products on our currently expected timeline or at all; - · deliver our future products in a timely manner to our customers; - grow our market share by marketing and selling our products for new and additional applications; - manage the significant burdens that expanding our existing or future products into current and new markets may impose on marketing, compliance, and other administrative and managerial resources; - maintain and develop strategic relationships with vendors, manufacturers, and other industry partners to acquire necessary materials for the production of, and to develop, manufacture and commercialize, our existing or future products;

+- · adapt or scale our manufacturing activities to meet performance specifications and potential demand at a reasonable cost; - avoid infringement and misappropriation of third-party intellectual property; - · obtain and maintain any necessary licenses to third-party intellectual property on commercially reasonable terms; - obtain valid and enforceable patents that give us a competitive advantage or enforce existing patents: - · protect our proprietary technology; and - attract, retain, and motivate qualified personnel.